best books to read for beginners

 books to read for beginners

-It is a dystopian young adult novel that depicts teenagers competing in televised fights to death following the end of the world.
+It is a dystopian young adult novel that depicts teenagers competing in televised fights to the death following the end of the world.
 As a science fiction novel, it offers a fast-paced plot, engaging characters, and thought-provoking themes apt for beginners.

 Beginner-Friendly Formats: